nicknacnic/GoodMorning/README.md

 # GoodMorning
-AppleScript to automate good morning texts
+AppleScript to automate good morning texts.

+> sh -c "$(curl -fsSL https://raw.githubusercontent.com/nicknacnic/GoodMorning/main/install.sh)"

 Reads from specified directory which contains GeneralTexts.txt, AnniversaryText.txt, and MonthiversaryTexts.txt, checks the date to decide which to use, and then appends a heart emoji to be sent to a number of your choosing.